palpha/Read-Xlsx/README.md

 Get-XlsxInfo will give you sheet and column names.

-Both functions accepts pipeline input (by value and by property name).
+Both functions accept pipeline input (by value and by property name).